superluminar-io/mavm/README.md

 ## Caveats and known issues

 - AWS account deletion fails if an AWS Organization with sub-accounts has been created.
-We are eagerly waiting for an AWS Organizations Account suspension API, which would solve this problem.
+The AWS Organizations `CloseAccount` API does not solve this problem, since it has a hard limit on how many accounts can be closed at once.
 - The API is not secured with authentication currently
 - Credit card 3D-Secure authentication implementation is currently mandatory and specific to german Amazon credit card.
 It can be adapted to other credit card issuers, though.